Zsazsa Zaturnnah: 20092011

 The sixth run of the musical ran from February 5 to 15, 2009 and March 6 to 8, 2009 at the Tanghalang Aurelio Tolentino of the CCP with Eula Valdez and other original cast members returning.
 The new actors who joined this run were Meliza Reyes-Uy (Queen Femina) and Red Anderson (Dodong).
 Joey Paras and Lauren Novero returned to reprise their roles as Didi and Dodong, respectively.
 In addition, the chorus became larger.

 When Tanghalang Pilipino struggled for financial woes in 2010, the theater company shelved the staging of the adaptation of F. Sionil Jose's My Brother, My Executioner and it was instead replaced by the seventh staging of the Zsa Zsa Zaturnnah musical that took place from February 18, 2011, to March 19, 2011, at the Tanhalang Aurelio Tolentino of the CCP.
 The musical changed its title to Zsazsa Zaturnnah...Vack With A Vengence! and the new actors joining the seventh run were Philippine theater veteran Pinky Amador (Queen Femina), ramp model and indie film actor Rocky Salumbides, television actor Prince Stefan (Dodong) and comedian Gabe Mercado (Didi).
 With a total of 95 shows at the end of this run, Zsazsa Zaturnnah Ze Muzikal is the longest running musical ever staged by Tanghalang Pilipino.

+2023

+Years after its last run, Zsazsa Zaturnnah made a comeback on stage for a limited run from March 17 to April 2, under the name Zsazsa Zaturnnah the Musical...
+'Yun Lang!.
+Staged by the Ateneo Blue Repertory under the direction of Missy Maramara, the case was headlined by singer/actress Kim Molina in the titular role and joined by the likes of Phi Palmos, Adrian Lindayag, and Shaun Ocrisma for the role of Ada and Kakki Teodoro for the role of Queen Femina.
+This production is considered to be a new gen staging, with revisions in the script and a new song for Aling Britney.
+This production was staged in the Doreen Black Box Theatre, Areté, Ateneo de Manila University.